R\'enyi-like entanglement probe of the chiral central charge: Computation for non-interacting fermions

 Quasidiagonality of $U$ then further implies that $U$ block-diagonalizes on the $\Pi_i$ subspaces, and Eq.~\eqref{u_truncation} follows.

 We now prove properties \ref{prop1} and \ref{prop2}.
-To derive property \ref{prop1}, note that $P_R$ is quasidiagonal and $P_{R}+P_{R^c}$ is a bounded positive definite operator.
-Properties (i) and (ii) of the previous section with $f(x)=x^\alpha, x^\beta$ then implies that $M$ and $M^\dagger$ are quasidiagonal as well.
-Further, since $M$ is invertible, $M^\dagger M$ is also a bounded positive definite operator.
-Property (ii) with $f(x)=x^{-1/2}$ then implies that $|M|^{-1}$ is quasidiagonal and depends locally on $M$.
+For property \ref{prop1}, note that $(P_{AB}+P_{CD})^\alpha$ and $(P_{BC}+P_{AD})^\beta$ are quasidiagonal by property (i) of the previous section, so $M$ and $M^\dagger$ must be as well.
+(Remark: this step is where our assumption that $\alpha$ and $\beta$ are integers comes into play: if $\alpha, \beta > 0$ are not integers, then we cannot use property (i) here, and our argument that $M$ is quasidiagonal breaks down.
+Instead, we can only show that the matrix elements $M_{jk}$ decay as a \emph{power-law} in $|j-k|$ -- see comment at the end of this section.)
+Further, we show in Appendix \ref{app:m_invertibility} that $M$ is invertible with spectrum bounded away from zero by a constant that depends only on $\alpha$ and $\beta$.
+The spectrum of $M^\dagger M$ is therefore similarly bounded away from zero and positive, so property (ii) with $f(x)=x^{-1/2}$ implies that $|M|^{-1}$ is quasidiagonal and depends locally on $M$.
 Property \ref{prop1} then follows from (i) and the fact that $U=M|M|^{-1}$.